multivoltage/marilena/README.md

 };
 ```

 2 - create a file structures based on your config.
-PLease remember that each email template requires `index.html` as name, and variables are loaded only from `variables.json`.
+Please remember that each email template requires `index.html` as name, and variables are loaded only from `variables.json` or `variables.yml`.

 ```
 project
 | marilena.config.js
 │ package.json
 │ input
-│ └──common-en[variablesType] // common variables for all en emails
+│ └──common-en.[variablesType] // common variables for all en emails
-│ └──common-xx[variablesType] // common variables for all xx emails
+│ └──common-xx.[variablesType] // common variables for all xx emails
 │ └──buy // email name
 ││││││└─── index.html
 ││││││└─── en